faassen/bowerstatic/doc/local.rst

 Usage
 -----

-To have local components, you first to create a special local components registry::
+To have local components, you first have to create a special local components registry::

   local = bower.local_components('local', components)